 After the last three issues of Thunderbolts, I said to myself: dear Lord, please let a better artist get on board.
 My prayers were answered.
 I am happy to report that Gabriel Walta has replaced Jefte Palo.
 Although not an unbelievably amazing artist, Walta’s work leaps mountains over Palo’s.

 Reach into your pocket, flick away the lint, buttons and paper clips, and use that pocket change to pick up a copy of Thunderbolts 19.
 I can honestly say that it is the best issue in a while.
 Maybe it is because of its simple story which can be contained in a single issue.
 Maybe it is the much-improved artwork.
 Personally, I think it is a combination of both.
-Be good to yourself and give it a read.
+Be good to yourself and give it a read (Affiliate Link).